anvil-open-software/analytics/README.md

 dlab
 ====

-Dematic Labs on demand solution for analytics using Spark.
+Dematic Labs on demand solution for analytics using Spark, kafka, cassandra.

 ## Deployment Implications During Code Review
 When code reviewing analytics module, if any of the following changed.